 One of the cookie recipes my family has come to treasure the most, Malted Milk Cookies, is a recipe I originally found in Taste of Home Magazine years ago.
-These cookies quickly became my husband’s all-time favorite.
-And with good reason: Their rich flavor and chewy-crunchy texture, in addition to looking very inviting and simply beautiful!
+These unique cookies quickly became my husband’s all-time favorite.
+And with good reason: Rich flavor and chewy-crunchy texture, in addition to looking very inviting and simply beautiful!
 It is an excellent recipe that I have shared with a multitude of people over the years.
-People go Ga-Ga over these cookies, and if brought to a pot-luck or party, they go hunting to figure out who made them in order to ask for the recipe!
+People go Ga-Ga over these scrumptious cookies, and if brought to a pot-luck or party, they go hunting to figure out who made them in order to ask for the recipe!
 These cookies contain ingredients that aren’t commonly found in ordinary cookie recipes, but still are amazingly fitting flavor wise, which make them different in a truly special way.

 If you do try this recipe, I would really appreciate a quick comment with a star rating (option found immediately under each recipe).
 It helps me out tremendously!
 Thanks in advance!

 To give unique, but really special flavor to these cookies, malted milk balls are crushed and added to the batter; and even though I’m normally not a fan of these candies, they are an absolutely fantastic addition to this recipe!
 But it doesn’t stop there: just a small amount of chocolate drink mix is also added, which boosts the flavor without giving away that it’s chocolate… Sneaky, huh?
 And 2 teaspoons vanilla, not just the standard 1, also a flavor burst!
 And of course, really butter and none of this margarine or shortening stuff.